 Lompoc Record Reports: Former jail project manager in legal fight with county – – Issues involve use of title, back pay, other allegations

-Former jail project manager in legal fight with county – Santa Barbara County is embroiled in civil litigation with the former project manager of the long-anticipated Northern Branch Jail, with both the project and county tax payers caught in the middle.
+Former jail project manager in wrongful termination lawsuit with county – Santa Barbara County is embroiled in civil litigation with the former project manager of the long-anticipated Northern Branch Jail, with both the project and county tax payers caught in the middle.

 Erin Lennon / firstname.lastname@example.org

 Grady Williams’ nearly six-year tenure as project manager for the jail project ended when he was investigated for professional misconduct beginning last June and fired in July.

 Though the county’s Civil Services Commission reinstated him with full pay and benefits in November, saying the county had no grounds to fire him, Williams says the county and the General Services Department, for which he also acted as Capital Projects manager, have not let him get back to work.

 “The county had no backup for its claim,” said Williams, who was investigated and subsequently terminated last July for using the designation P.E. in his title, which indicates he’s a professionally licensed engineer, despite the fact he is licensed in Washington state, not California.
 “They chose to make these decisions anyway, leading to this mess that could have been so easily avoided,” he said.